Muffet McGraw: Career

 McGraw was born in Pottsville, Pennsylvania.
-She graduated from Saint Joseph's University and briefly played professionally for the California Dreams of the Women's Professional Basketball League.
-She coached at Archbishop Carroll HS from 1977 to 1979, and worked as an assistant coach at Saint Joseph's from 1980 to 1982.
+She graduated from Bishop Shanahan High School in 1973 and Saint Joseph's University in 1977.
+She briefly played professionally for the California Dreams of the Women's Professional Basketball League.
+She coached at Archbishop John Carroll High School from 1977 to 1979, and worked as an assistant coach at Saint Joseph's from 1980 to 1982.
 From 1982 to 1987 she was head coach at Lehigh University where one of her notable players was Cathy Engelbert.
+McGraw was also Lehigh's softball coach from 1982 until 1985.

-She became head coach at Notre Dame in 1987.
-Between 1987 and 2020, McGraw led the Irish to 26 NCAA tournament appearances including a streak of 24 straight seasons from 1995 to 2019.
-During the current streak, Notre Dame made it to the second round in all but one of the appearances, including 7 championship game appearances.
+McGraw became head coach at Notre Dame in 1987.
+Between 1987 and 2020, she led the Irish to 26 NCAA tournament appearances including a streak of 24 straight seasons from 1995 to 2019.
+During this streak, Notre Dame reached the second round in all but one appearance, including 7 championship game appearances.
 McGraw compiled 50 wins over ranked opponents, including 40 over the last 8 seasons.
 Her teams appeared in the AP poll 139 times during her tenure.
-Notre Dame finished in the Top 3 of the Big East in 9 out of the 11 seasons they were in the league and finished in first place in the Atlantic Coast Conference in all 4 seasons since they entered the conference.
+Notre Dame finished in the top 3 of the Big East in 9 out of the 11 seasons they were in the league and finished in first place in the Atlantic Coast Conference in all 4 seasons since they entered the conference.

-McGraw was awarded the US Basketball Writers Association (USBWA) Coach of the Year award, the Women's Basketball Coaches Association Coach of the Year and the Naismith College Coach of the Year in 2001.
+McGraw received the US Basketball Writers Association (USBWA) Coach of the Year award, the Women's Basketball Coaches Association Coach of the Year award, and the Naismith College Coach of the Year award in 2001.
 She was inducted into the Women's Basketball Hall of Fame in 2011 and the Naismith Memorial Basketball Hall of Fame in 2017.
-In 2016, the John R Wooden award committee recognized McGraw with the 2017 Legends of Coaching Award.
+In 2016, the John R. Wooden Award committee recognized her with the 2017 Legends of Coaching Award.

-She is the 27th coach in NCAA history to win over 500 career games, and is currently tied as the eighth head coach in NCAA Division I basketball history to reach 800 career wins.
-On April 1, 2018, McGraw achieved her 800th career victory at Notre Dame with a win over the Mississippi State Bulldogs in the National Championship game, her second national title with the Fighting Irish.
+McGraw is the 27th coach in NCAA history to win over 500 career games, and is currently tied as the eighth head coach in NCAA Division I basketball history to reach 800 career wins.
+On April 1, 2018, she achieved her 800th career victory at Notre Dame with a win over the Mississippi State Bulldogs in the national championship game, her second national title with the Fighting Irish.
 On December 30, 2018, she notched her 900th career win against Lehigh, the team at which she began her collegiate coaching career in 1982.

 On April 22, 2020, McGraw announced that she was stepping down as the head coach of Notre Dame.
+She was succeeded by Niele Ivey, who had spent 17 seasons at Notre Dame as a player and an assistant coach.

+Since leaving Notre Dame, she has been a studio analyst for the ACC Network, contributing to studio shows and halftime reports.
+She also is a professor of sports leadership at the Mendoza College of Business at Notre Dame and has been involved in local Democratic politics.